davepinch/pinchy.cc/collections/_people/william-blake/wikipedia/William_Blake.md

 ---
-title: "William Blake - Wikipedia"
+title: "William Blake (en.wikipedia.org)"
 date: 2023-05-22
 related:
   - "If the doors of perception were cleansed every thing would appear to man as it is, Infinite"
-  - The Marriage of Heaven and Hell - Wikipedia
+  - The Marriage of Heaven and Hell (en.wikipedia.org)
 type: wikipedia
 permalink: /en.wikipedia.org/wiki/William_Blake
 wikipedia: "https://en.wikipedia.org/wiki/William_Blake"